conjurdemos/Accelerator-Ansible/README.md

  - Update demo-vars.sh with correct values:
    - DOCKER - Set to the appropriate command for Docker or Podman.
    - DOCKER_HOSTNAME - This is the DNS resolveable name or IP address for the host running the demo.
 It is how Ansible connects to the MySQL container.
    - IDENTITY_TENANT_ID - This value is three lower-case letters and four numbers, and is the first value in the URL for your CyberArk Identity tenant.
-It has the form (for example): https://abc1234.id.cyberark.cloud
+That URL has the form (for example): https://abc1234.id.cyberark.cloud \
+where 'abc1234' is the tenant ID.
    - CYBERARK_SUBDOMAIN_NAME - This value is likely your company or organization name, and is the first value in the Privilege Cloud and Conjur Cloud URLs.
-It has the form (for example): https://acmecorp.cyberark.cloud
+That URL has the form (for example): https://acmecorp.cyberark.cloud \
+where 'acmecorp' is the subdomain name.
    - SAFE_NAME - This value must be the name of the MySQL DBA safe created manually.
    - MYSQL_ACCOUNT_NAME - The start script will use this name for the MySQL DBA account.
    - MYSQL_SERVER_ADDRESS - This must be the same value as DOCKER_HOSTNAME.
 It should be the DNS name or IP address of your Docker host where the MySQL container will run.